mezzolite/react-crud-frontend/README.md

 <summary>What is a controlled form?</summary>
 <p>

 Controlled forms: Input values are set to state values, then updated via events.
-For controlled inputs you will need a corresponding state and a method to update that state with changes.
+For controlled inputs you will need a corresponding value in state and a function that updates state when inputs change.
 For more information: <https://medium.com/byte-sized-react/controlled-forms-in-react-68e59362a119>

 </p>
 </details>